"A Brief History of the FNCA"

 © Beki Greenwood 20081914 Rev. Herbert Small held a New Church gathering in Center Lovell ME.

-New England Summer School, was actually in 1913.
+[Ed.
+Note: This first gathering, called the New England Summer School, was actually in 1913.
 Rev. Small also led a second gathering of the N.E.S.S. in Portland ME in 1914.]

 1920 Rev. Louis A. Dole became pastor of the Fryeburg New Church, and together with Rev. John Whitehead and Mr. Walter A. Robinson decide to have a summer school in Fryeburg, Mr. Robinson offering to underwrite the cost for 1921.